wish13yt/sharkey-api-docs/sharkey-api-docs/docs/posting.md

 expiredAfter takes time in milliseconds.
 For example, 6 seconds would be 6000 ms. expiresAt takes in Unix timestamps.
 For example, 1767160800000 is December 31st, 2025 at 12:00 AM.
 If no poll is provided, null is used instead of the poll object.
+# Content Warnings
+The cw field accepts a string and will prevent viewing of a post until you click on "Show content" The string in the cw field will be shown even without clicking on Show content.
+# Defederation
+localOnly accepts a boolean, and if true, will not show your post to other instances of Sharkey and other ActivityPub servers.
+This also shows a rocket ship icon next to the time counter on your post.